TsunamiWavez/CaesarCipher/README.md

 # Caesar Cipher Encryption and Decryption

 ## Description
 This is a simple Python program that allows users to encrypt or decrypt messages using the **Caesar Cipher** method.
-The Caesar Cipher is a substitution cipher where each letter in the plaintext is shifted a fixed number of places (in the current version - 3) down or up the alphabet.
+The Caesar Cipher is a substitution cipher where each letter in the plaintext is shifted a fixed number of places down or up the alphabet.

 ## Features
+- Determine the number of characters to shift forward/backward
 - Encrypt messages by shifting letters forward in the alphabet.
 - Decrypt messages by shifting letters backward in the alphabet.
 - Retains special characters, numbers, and spaces unchanged.